krvikash/register-table-converter/README.md

 Other format of `CREATE TABLE` statement will not be converted.
 Those statements will be skipped.

-There should not be any other property than `property`
+There should not be any other property than `location`

 ```
 CREATE TABLE test_delta.test.my_table (